Jane Loudon: Early life

-Jane Webb was born in 1800 (not 1807 as many sources give) to Thomas Webb, a wealthy manufacturer from Edgbaston, Birmingham and his wife.
+Jane Webb's year of birth is unclear.
+Most sources give it as 1807, but the Church of England Deaths and Burials, 1813-2003 gives her age at death as 57, which supports her birth date as 1800.
+She was born to Thomas Webb, an eminent lawyer from Edgbaston, Birmingham and his wife.
 (Sources vary on her place of birth: according to the Oxford Dictionary of National Biography (ODNB), she was born at Ritwell House, which is possibly the same as Kitwell House at Bartley Green).
 After the death of her mother in 1819, she travelled in Europe for a year with her father, learning several languages.
 On their return, his business faltered and his fortune was lost to excessive speculation.
 He sold the house in Edgbaston and moved to another of his properties, Kitwell House at Bartley Green, six miles away.
 He died penniless in 1824, when Jane Webb was seventeen.

 She would come to have three major, and contrasting, intellectual achievements.
 She explored cultures and gained familiarity in several languages, which would benefit her later on in her travels.
 At age 27 she would publish the first fictional book about mummies, which introduced a new genre to fiction.
 Finally, after her marriage to horticulturist and landscape designer, John Loudon, she changed to botanical writing.
 Jane became responsible for introducing gardening to middle-class society through her easy to understand gardening manuals.
 She was a pioneer as a woman to make botanical information accessible to those outside the field, and to further her ideas and her output in society, she became a self-taught botanical artist.